marvkos/swarc-material/arc42/arc42-template-EN.md

 # System Scope and Context

 The following diagram shows the business and technical context of the system.
-More information can be found in the sections:
+More information can be found in the section:
 - [Context](#context)

 ![context_diagram](../materials/images/context_diagram.drawio.png)